wp-plugins/google/readme.txt

 6. Imported BuddyPress activities

 == Changelog ==

+= 1.3.5 =
+- Fixed issue with Google API auth class creating error with upgrading from 1.3.3.

 = 1.3.4 =
 - Fixed conflicts when using multiple plugins using Google API.